sukhitashvili/violence-detection/README.md

 # Introduction

-This repo presents code for Deep Learning based algorithm for **detecting violence** in indoor or outdoor environment.
+This repo presents code for Deep Learning based algorithm for **detecting violence** in indoor or outdoor environments.
 The algorithm can detect following scenarios with high accuracy: fight, fire, car crash and even more.

-To detect other scenarios you have to add **descriptive** text label of a scenario in `settings.yaml` file under `labels` key.
+To detect other scenarios you have to add **descriptive text label** of a scenario in `settings.yaml` file under `labels` key.
 At this moment model can detect 16`+1` scenarios, where one is default `Unknown` label.
 You can change, add or remove labels according to your use case.
 The model is trained on wide